aka: Fantastic Slur

 - The batarians, a race of four-eyed aliens, are called "blinks" by some people.

 - Quarians are sometimes being called "suit rats" as Tali would attest.
-The volus, who often refer to people as "planet-clan" (they call humans "Earth-clan"), will also call the quarians "clanless".
+The volus, who often refer to people as "planet-clan" (they call humans "Earth-clan"), will also call the quarians "clanless" (more considerate volus call them "Star-Clan" or "Migrant-Clan").

 - Turians have been referred to as "cuttlebones" and "skullfaces" during the First Contact War.
 Or, more rarely, "birds" (due to the somewhat avian shape of a turian's head).